Aniket040504/BudgetWise/README.md

 User-friendly interface for smooth experience

 🛠️ Technologies Used

 HTML, CSS, JavaScript, React JS, Node Js, Express JS, MongoDB

-Optional: Local storage or database for data persistence

 ⚙️ How It Works